Skip to content

 Detection Interval

-The time range for querying detection metrics each time a task is executed, influenced by the detection frequency.
+The time range for querying detection Metrics each time a task is executed, affected by the detection frequency.

 Detection Frequency Detection Interval